Is Fortnite Dying? Four Possible Reasons Behind Its Decline

 Is Fortnite really dying?
 Fortnite is hands down one of the most successful and iconic names in gaming history.
 Its journey certainly hasn’t been easy, but it is generally regarded as one of the most relevant video games today.
 Developed by Epic Games, it launched in late 2017 and had surpassed 78 million players by August 2018—which is a huge feat for any video game.
 However, every game has a golden period and Fortnite seems to have outlived moving past its heyday.
 Currently, it is nowhere near its peak popularity—and this is normal.
 Things become super-popular, everyone hops on the bandwagon, and then everyone moves to the next big thing.
 This is a basic trend that any form of media will follow.
 A lot of people jump on the bandwagon of a popular form of media, and they are the first ones to leave as well.

-In this article, we’ll go through the reasons behind Fortnite’s seeming decline, right from some bad decisions on Epic’s part to the game developing a negative image in the gaming community.
+In this article, we’ll go through the reasons behind Fortnite’s seeming decline that might indicate it is dying, right from some bad decisions on Epic’s part to the game developing a negative image in the gaming community.

 Is there a stigma surrounding Fortnite?